NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     convert_pinhole_model for_small.tif for_small.tsai \
       -o for_small_rpc.tsai --output-type RPC          \
+      --camera-to-ground-dist 300000                   \
       --sample-spacing 50 --rpc-degree 2

 and the same for the other camera.
+Here, one has to choose carefully the camera-to-ground-distance.
+Above it was set to 300 km.

 The obtained cameras should be bundle-adjusted as before.
 One can create a DEM and compare it with the one obtained with the earlier cameras.
 Likely some shift in the position of the DEM will be present, but hopefully not too large.
 The ``pc_align`` tool can be used to make this DEM aligned to the reference DEM.

 Next, one follows the same process as outlined in :numref:`skysat` and :numref:`floatingintrinsics` to refine the RPC